tpoechtrager/osxcross/README.md

 ##### Building GCC: #####

 If you want to build GCC as well, then you can do this by running `./build_gcc.sh`.
-But before you do this, make sure you have got the gcc build depedencies installed on your system,
+But before you do this, make sure you have got the GCC build depedencies installed on your system,
 on debian like systems you can run `apt-get install mpc-dev mpfr-dev gmp-dev` to install them.

 ### SDK DOWNLOAD LINKS: ###